JBueleEC/Strategic_Planning/README.md

-# Strategic_Planning
-Strategic Planning Applied to an MSME: Case Study of a Toy Store
+# Strategic Planning: Case Study of a Toy Store